 In January '75, the lads went in to Island's Basing Street Studios, to record ANVIL CHORUS, this time with producer Andy Johns.
 After recording the second album the lads finally hit the US on a whirlwind tour with the likes of Alice Cooper, Kiss and Rush.
 True to form, the tour was full of adventure!
-They got kicked off the Kiss portion, after Gary and Danny were spotted rolling with laughter on the side of the stage at the sight of Gene Simmons's hair catching fire while doing his 'fire-swallowing' routine.
+They got kicked off the Kiss portion, after Gary and Keith were spotted rolling with laughter on the side of the stage at the sight of Gene Simmons's hair catching fire while doing his 'fire-swallowing' routine.

 Back in the UK, and after a tour of France, Germany and Scotland, Danny left to join UFO.
 Cosmo then found keyboard player John Sinclair, from The Jackie Lynton Band, to take his place.
 In an age of few truly rockin' keyboard players, he'd made an impression when Jackie played the Speakeasy.
 Manager Ricki Farr then took the band away from Atlantic and had them sign to Mickie Most's RAK Records.